There are some questions that send an icy chill down anyone’s spine.

 Next up, it’s time to look at some career goals designed exclusively for product managers.
 If you eat and sleep product development, these should give you a little bit of perspective.

 As any product manager will tell you, the role is very focused on the management of individual tasks.
 In fact, it can sometimes seem like a bit of a balancing act.

-For your short-term career goals in product management, one excellent area to start is in backlog refinement.
+For your short-term goals in a product management career, one excellent area to start is backlog refinement.
 If you can show that you’re able to effortlessly manage the prioritization of your product backlog, who knows what else you could master?

 Even though your job title says ‘product’ manager, you’ll still need to develop expert skills at managing and communicating with others — more specifically, your stakeholders.